List of Big Nate characters and premises: Ruby Dinsmore

+Ruby Dinsmore was Nate’s crush and girlfriend in the eighth book, Big Nate: Blasts Off, was shown that Randy Betancourt also had feelings for her, but when Nate says he was not moving to California for his dad’s new job, she kissed him on the cheek.
+She also played in the Mud Bowl.
+Due to the novel series ending after Big Nate: Blasts Off, the status of Nate and Ruby's relationship has been left unknown.

+In the TV series, she is voiced by Stephanie Sheh.

 Pets

 Spitsy

-The neighborhood dog is owned by Mr. Eustis, who lives next door to Nate.
-Spitsy always wears a dog cone.
+Spitsy is the neighborhood dog is owned by Mr. Eustis, who lives next door to Nate.
+Spitsy always wears a dog cone because he would gnaw at himself otherwise.
 Nate likes to hang out with Spitsy.
-He is "the ultimate dog nerd", for he is afraid of mailmen and he had to go to the vet and get his stomach pumped after swallowing a tennis ball.
+He is described by Nate as "the ultimate dog nerd", for he is afraid of mailmen and he had to go to the vet and get his stomach pumped after swallowing a tennis ball.
 He has a crush on Francis' cat Pickles (who reciprocates his feelings), went to a cat tea party, and even knitted a sweater like his own bone once for a cat.
 One time Nate and Teddy caught him singing a song from the musical "Cats" on a karaoke machine.
 He likes figure skating as much as Ellen and gets his tongue stuck on metal poles in the winter frequently.
 He also gets bullied by squirrels, as shown in Big Nate: On a Roll.

-In the TV series, Spitsy's vocal effects are provided by Mitch Watson.
+In the TV series, Spitsy is voiced by Mitch Watson.

 Sherman

-The gerbil in Nate's social studies class.
+Sherman is the pet gerbil in Nate's social studies class.
 Nate and the other students frequently confide in him or comment about his emotional state.
-Sherman responds to them with sarcastic comments that the students cannot hear.
+Sherman's sarcastic responses and comments are shown to readers via inner monologue.